Probabilistic construction of Toda conformal field theories: General definitions and existence theorems

 \section{General definitions and existence theorems}

-Having introduced the probabilistic tools allowing to translate in mathematical terms the path integral formulation of TCFTs, we are now ready to investigate the existence of the partition function and of the correlation functions.
+Having introduced the probabilistic tools allowing to translate in mathematical terms the path integral formulation of Toda CFTs, we are now ready to investigate the existence of the partition function and of the correlation functions.